IBM/ibm-storage-odf-operator/docs/build_usage.md

 - Install the OpenShift CLI (oc) client version v4.7+
 - Can connect to an OCP cluster specified in ~/.kube/config, run the command `oc login` to the cluster without problem.
+- Run `docker login` to your registry successfully

 ## Building the internal catalog for OLM